aknwosu/inverted-index-cp1/README.md

   * Supports Upload of JSON file created following the format:
 ` [
-    {"title": "Required",
+    {"title": "This Is A Book Title",
-    "text":"Do include some content on the subject matter."
+    "text": "This is the book text."
     },
-    {"title": "eg. Checkpoint 1",
+    {"title": "This Is Another Book Title",
-    "text": "This Checkpoint is called inverted Index."
+    "text": "This is another book text."
     }
 ] `
   *  Creates an Index for any selected JSON file.